Splash into better hearing with our waterproof** solutions!

 Learn more about Bluetooth hearing aid connections and find instructions for pairing hearing aids with iPhones® via Bluetooth.

-While some hearing aids still have disposable zinc-air batteries, rechargeable hearing aids have become more common for their convenience.
+While some hearing aids still have disposable zinc-air batteries, rechargeable hearing aids have become more popular for their convenience.
 Rechargeable hearing aids don't require you to change batteries every time the power gets low.
 Instead, a single charge can deliver up to 40+ hours of use with the latest hearing aid technology.

 Hearing aid chargers are small and portable, so you can take them with you wherever you go.
 Rechargeable hearing aids automatically begin charging when placed in their charger; just put them in place at the end of your day and they’ll be fully charged by the morning.
 You’ll never have to worry about dead hearing devices again.